RinaldoM/parkshark/README.md

       - Questions Tim:
         - Validation email address?
 Yes
         - Can a member have multiple license plates?
-          - Combo name - license plate should be unique
+          - Combo name - license plate should be unique -> ex: car leasing - the same license plate could have many owners over time
             - Edge cases:
               - which fields are (not) allowed to be null?
                 - all fields are required